Martin Hellman: Defusing the nuclear threat

 Hellman's current project in international security is to defuse the nuclear threat.
 In particular, he is studying the probabilities and risks associated with nuclear weapons and encouraging further international research in this area.
-His website NuclearRisk.org has been endorsed by a number of prominent individuals, including a former Director of the National Security Agency, Stanford's President Emeritus, and two Nobel Laureates.
+His website NuclearRisk.org has been endorsed by a number of prominent individuals, including a former director of the National Security Agency, Stanford's President Emeritus, and two Nobel Laureates.

 Hellman is a member of the Board of Directors for Daisy Alliance, a non-governmental organization based in Atlanta, Georgia, seeking global security through nuclear nonproliferation and disarmament.

 Awards and honors

+In 1980, Martin Hellman was elevated to the grade of IEEE fellow for contribution to cryptography.

 In 1997 he was awarded The Franklin Institute's Louis E. Levy Medal, in 1981 the IEEE Donald G. Fink Prize Paper Award (together with Whitfield Diffie), in 2000, he won the Marconi Prize for his invention of public-key cryptography to protect privacy on the Internet, also together with Whit Diffie.
 In 1998, Hellman was a Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society, and in 2010 the IEEE Richard W. Hamming Medal.

 In 2011, he was inducted into the National Inventors Hall of Fame.

 Also in 2011, Hellman was made a Fellow of the Computer History Museum for his work, with Whitfield Diffie and Ralph Merkle, on public key cryptography.

 Hellman won the Turing Award for 2015 together with Whitfield Diffie.
 The Turing award is widely considered the most prestigious award in the field of computer science.
 The citation for the award was: "For fundamental contributions to modern cryptography.
 Diffie and Hellman's groundbreaking 1976 paper, "New Directions in Cryptography," introduced the ideas of public-key cryptography and digital signatures, which are the foundation for most regularly-used security protocols on the internet today."